Why do we think the consensus is wrong?

-May 2018 Market Commentary
+February 2019 Market Commentary

-Current market and economic data is as-of May 22, 2018.
+Current market and economic data is as-of February 5, 2019.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.

 Gross Domestic Product (GDP) is the monetary value of all the finished goods and services produced within a country's borders in a specific time period, though GDP is usually calculated on an annual basis.
 It includes all of private and public consumption, government outlays, investments and exports less imports that occur within a defined territory.